Anti-Bribery & Corruption — Module 3 of 4

 MoJ Principle 1 requires procedures proportionate to risk.
 For a company doing multi-million-pound procurement in the energy sector, a simple declaration threshold is unlikely to be considered "adequate" under s.7.
 The SFO has consistently emphasised that procedures need to be practical, not just present.
 A form that people sign without reading is a procedure that exists on paper but not in practice.

-Nothing changes materially.
+Nothing changes.
 Ian keeps his relationships.
-The gifts register remains voluntary and rarely checked.
-The lessons learned entry reads: "Gifts during procurement periods should be declared."
+The gifts register stays voluntary.
+The lessons learned entry reads: "Gifts during procurement should be declared."
 Nobody reads it.

 Fourteen months later, Meridian wins a contract in Abu Dhabi.
-The Dubai office uses a local subcontractor recommended by Ian — a company run by Steve Gilroy's brother-in-law.
-Nobody checks the connection.
+Dubai uses a local subcontractor Ian recommended — run by Steve Gilroy's brother-in-law.
+Nobody checks.

-Eighteen months after the Vanguard incident, Nordic Precision — the supplier who came third in the original evaluation — files a formal complaint with the Competition and Markets Authority.
-They've heard rumours about the gifts.
+Eighteen months after Vanguard, Nordic Precision — third in the original evaluation — files a complaint with the Competition and Markets Authority.
+They've heard the gift rumours.
 They want the procurement reviewed.

-The CMA refers the matter to the SFO.
-A preliminary assessment is opened.
+The CMA refers it to the SFO.
+A preliminary assessment opens.
 The first document the SFO requests is the gifts register for the evaluation period.
 It's empty.

-s.7 carries unlimited fines for commercial organisations.
-The only defence is proving adequate procedures.
-An empty gifts register, a lessons-learned entry nobody read, and a Dubai subcontractor connection nobody checked — this is not a defensible position.
-The SFO's enforcement guidance states: "We will look at what the organisation did when it became aware of the issue."
+s.7 of the Bribery Act 2010 carries unlimited fines.
+The only defence is adequate procedures.
+Empty register, lessons-learned entry nobody read, Dubai subcontractor link nobody checked — not defensible.
+SFO guidance: "We will look at what the organisation did when it became aware."
 Meridian became aware.
-And chose to do nothing structural.
-That's the story the SFO will tell.
+And did nothing structural.
+That's the SFO's story.

 Case Outcome

-The procurement tested Meridian's anti-bribery procedures at every level — from individual reporting to corporate governance.
+The procurement tested Meridian's anti-bribery procedures at every level.
 Your decisions determined whether the system worked.

 Section 2